Our Services

 Published on: 2/24/2026

-Cold or numb hands or feet can signal circulation problems from reduced arterial flow or poor venous return, though similar symptoms can also come from nerve conditions; risks are higher with diabetes, smoking, high blood pressure, high cholesterol, inactivity, and age.
+Cold or numb hands and feet often signal circulation problems, including reduced arterial blood flow or poor venous return.
+Similar symptoms can also stem from nerve conditions.
+Key risk factors include:

-Next steps typically include a focused exam and tests such as an ankle-brachial index and Doppler ultrasound, with urgent care needed for sudden one-sided numbness, chest pain, or a cold painful limb; there are several factors to consider, and the complete guidance on warning signs, exact tests, and treatments is outlined below.
+Next Steps: Evaluation typically involves a focused physical exam and tests such as an ankle-brachial index (ABI) and Doppler ultrasound.
+Seek urgent care for sudden one-sided numbness, chest pain, or a cold, painful limb.

 Your circulatory system is responsible for moving oxygen-rich blood throughout your body.
 When blood flow slows or becomes blocked, tissues don't get the oxygen and nutrients they need.
 That's when symptoms start to show up.